Netflix/spectator/spectator-ext-aws/README.md

 builder.setRequestHandlers(myRequestHandler);
 `````

-Note that a custom handler context key (e.g. new
+Note that it's possible to use a predefined handler context key
-HandlerContextKey<String>("myContextKey") works in addition to the predefined
+(e.g. HandlerContextKey.OPERATION_NAME), but the aws sdk may assign a value to
-ones in HandlerContextKey.
+it outside what a custom request handler does.